-The phase 3 studies in people 12 yrs+ were published in Nov 2019 and trials in 2 - 11 year olds have since supported a license extension.
+The phase 3 studies in people 12 yrs+ were published in Nov 2019 and 6-11 yr old trials have since supported a license extension.
 Results were very positive (greater than ivacaftor effect in gating mutations) and the drug has a good safety signal (see details below).